Mephi00/v-rising-wine-docker-image/README.md

 This docker image is supposed to run a v rising server.
 At the time of writing the server is only available as a windows executable.
-This project therefore uses wine to run the server executable.
+This project therefore uses wine to run the server.

 # Setting up the container